Laugny/LaugLib/README.md

 laugSys.ClearRecycleBin(bool IsAdminRequired); //Clears the recycle bin, takes a bool as input, wether clearing the bin should be executed as Admin or not.

 laugSys.TaskManager(bool enable); //Enable or Disable the task manager

+laugSys.OpenCDTray(); // Opens the CD Tray if there is one

+laugSys.CloseCDTray(); //Closes the CD Tray if there is one and if its already open.

+laugSys.ProcWindowState(string ProcessName); //Retrieve the Window State of a Process.
+First Parameter is The Process Name.

+laugSys.ProcWindowState(int ProcessID); //Retrieve the Window State of a Process.
+First Parameter is PID.

+laugSys.IProcWindowState(string ProcessName); //Retrieve the Window State of a Process.
+First Parameter is The Process Name.

+laugSys.IProcWindowState(int ProcessID); //Retrieve the Window State of a Process.
+First Parameter is PID.
 ```

 ## PrintScreen